Generic drug of Bipreterax

 Disorders of reproductive organs and breast

-Potassium depletion with particularly severe decrease in serum potassium in certain populations at risk (see Warnings and precautions for use ).
+Potassium depletion with significant decrease in serum potassium in certain populations at risk (see Warnings and precautions for use ).

 Hyponatremia with hypovolemia causing dehydration and orthostatic hypotension.

 Elevation of serum uric acid and blood glucose during treatment.